Storing Credit Card Data on Paper: PCI-DSS Rules

 Who should access credit card information?

 Once credit card information is written down on paper, it falls under the same strict rules as it would if it were stored digitally, with the exception that it cannot, of course, be encrypted.
-This means that

 - It must only be accessed by authorized personnel, with an audit trail maintained.

-- It must be stored in a secure location (such as a locked safe.)
+- It must be stored in a secure location (such as a locked safe)

-- It can only be transmitted via approved, secure systems - in other words, through a payments system with strong encryption, and absolutely never by way of standard communications software like email or SMS.
+- It can only be transmitted via approved, secure systems.
+In other words, through a payments system with strong encryption, and absolutely never by way of standard communications software like email or SMS.
 Fax transmissions are only permitted where the machines at both ends are in verifiably secure locations.

 - PAN details and CVV/CVC information should never be stored together.